Dr. Jekyll and Mr. Hyde (1887 play): Background and writing

 The Scottish author Robert Louis Stevenson wrote Strange Case of Dr Jekyll and Mr Hyde in 1885 when he was living in Bournemouth, on England's south coast.
-In January 1886 the novella was published in the United Kingdom by Longmans, Green & Co. and by Charles Scribner's Sons in the United States, where it was frequently pirated because of the lack of copyright protection in the U.S. for works originally published in the UK.
-In early 1887, actor Richard Mansfield read Stevenson's novella and immediately got the idea to adapt it for the stage.
-Mansfield was looking for material that would help him achieve a reputation as a serious actor in the U.S., where he lived, and in England, where he had spent most of his childhood.
-He had played dual roles as a father and son in a New York production of the operetta Rip Van Winkle, and saw another acting opportunity in playing Jekyll and Hyde.
+In January 1886 the novella was published in the United Kingdom by Longmans, Green & Co. and by Charles Scribner's Sons in the United States, where it was frequently pirated because of the lack of copyright protection in the US for works originally published in the UK.
+In early 1887, actor Richard Mansfield read Stevenson's novella and immediately decided to adapt it for the stage.
+Mansfield was looking for material that would help him achieve a reputation as a serious actor in the US (where he resided) and in England (where he had spent most of his childhood).
+He had already played a father and son in a New York production of the operetta Rip Van Winkle, and he recognized playing Jekyll and Hyde would be another acting opportunity to play dual roles.
 He thought the role was a theatrical novelty that would showcase his talents in a favorable way.

-Although U.S. copyright law would have allowed him to produce an unauthorized adaptation, Mansfield secured the American and British stage rights.
-Performing in Boston, he asked a local friend, Thomas Russell Sullivan, to write a script.
+Although US copyright law would have allowed him to produce an unauthorized adaptation, Mansfield secured the American and British stage rights.
+While performing in Boston, he asked a local friend, Thomas Russell Sullivan, to write a script.
 Sullivan had previously only written in his spare time while working as a clerk for Lee, Higginson & Co., a Boston investment bank.
 Although he doubted that the novella would make a good play, he agreed to help Mansfield with the project, and they worked quickly to complete the adaptation before other, unauthorized versions could be staged.